 Yet, as the old adage goes, “It takes all types.”
 However, if you’re married and your spouse is not a business owner, he/she might not “get it.”
 We’ve all heard the horror stories about the missed anniversaries, absenteeism in children’s lives, and as we’ve talked about in our previous blogs about Prenups, the divorce rate continues to climb.

-PRIORITIES – From the get-go, you must both have a mutual understanding of your goals for your business and the needs for your family.
-If you can honestly priorities both, you have a good chance of succeeding in other areas as well.
+From the get-go, you must both have a mutual understanding of your goals for your business and the needs for your family.
+If you can honestly prioritize both, you have a good chance of succeeding in other areas as well.

-COMMUNICATION – Communication is the key…it really is.
+Communication is the key…it really is.
 The couples that I see experiencing the most success in their relationships take the time to really communicate with one another.
 Whether that means a family meeting or routinely touching base at dinner, you must ensure that the other person is up-to-speed.
 If the business is in trouble, tell your spouse.
 If something is affecting your home life, tell your spouse.
-Keep those lines of communication open.
+Above all, keep those lines of communication open.

-COMPROMISE – Give and take is all it takes.
+Here, all it takes is give and take.
 Yes, you might have to work late every night, but maybe those e-mails can get answered from home so your spouse can make plans one evening.
 Additionally, the spouse who is not the business owner must compromise as well, as the business owner will be expected to pour of themselves into the business.
 The other spouse knows he/she must pick up the slack around home at times.

 Be willing to be flexible.
 Yes, as a business owner you’re pulling long days, but you also have the freedom to do some of the little things that either drive your spouse crazy or might be far more difficult for him/her to manage.
 Whether this means working from home to care for a sick child, picking up the dry-cleaning, or even running to the grocery store for last minute items, your spouse will certainly appreciate the help, especially if his/her job does not allow them the same flexibility.